 - DON'T: Expect the rehabber to stop caring for the animals in their care to go pick up another - be willing to bring the animal to the rehabber or at least meet somewhere.

 - DON'T: Attempt to give the animal any food, water, or milk of any kind!
-Licensed rehabbers have been trained in the specific and very complex dietary needs of each species, and starting them off on the wrong diet can be fatal. (**No creature other than a kitten should be given kitten milk!!**)
+Licensed rehabbers have been trained in the specific and very complex dietary needs of each species, and starting them off on the wrong diet can be fatal.
+Just keep them warm and quiet.

 - DON'T: Handle the animal unless absolutely necessary.
 The stress of being handled can kill wildlife (especially bunnies).
 Keep pets and children away from the animal and contact a rehabber.